joshcanhelp/josh-to-11/input/symlinked/posts/2010-06-24-what-it-means-to-me-to-be-a-free-agent.md

 ---
-title: "What it means to me to be a free agent"
+title: What it means to me to be a free agent
-excerpt: "My answers to the 16 questions for people making a living as a free agent."
+excerpt: My answers to the 16 questions for people making a living as a free agent.
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Customer Service", "Freelancing", "About JoshCanHelp", "Professional Development"]
-featured_img:
 wpid: 1626
+tags:
+  - Customer Service
+  - Freelancing
+  - About JoshCanHelp
+  - Professional Development
+featured_img: null
 ---